Central Coast Unitarian-Universalist Fellowship

 Sundays 10:15 a.m.–12:00 noon, Visual Arts Center, 2nd Floor, Nye Beach Turnaround, 777 Northwest Beach Drive, Newport, Oregon.

-Thursday, September 4, 1:00 pm.
+Thursday, December 4, 1:00 pm.
 UU book discussion group.
-Book to be discussed is “Instructions for a Heatwave” by Maggie O’Farrell.
-(Two copies are available through the local library.)
-Sue W. will host the discussion at her home.
+Book to be discussed is “All the Light We Cannot See” by Anthony Doerr.
+(Several copies are available through the local library.)
+Craig S. will host the discussion at his home.

-Monday, September 29, 5:30 pm.
-Stone Soup Dinner.
-CCUUF volunteers will be planning and serving a community meal at St. Stephen’s Episcopal Church.
+Monday, December 29, 5:30 pm.
+Stone Soup Meal.
+CCUUF will prepare and serve the weekly Stone Soup Community Meal.
+Location: St. Stephen’s Episcopal Church.

 Additional Activities and Notes